-Part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
+Software is accounted for as intangible assets, to the extent that the software is not an integral part of a particular ICT system and accounted for as part of the hardware item of Property, Plant and Equipment.
 The intangible assets include both purchased licences and general software.